 You are interested in learning material design and self-paced learning.

 Community Resilience Lab Design

 Over the course of several planning meetings a design emerged for what a Community Resilience Lab would look like.
 Conversations were begun with several communities and current the project is seeking funding.
 If you want to get involved please contact us through the form below.

 Philip Bakelaar is President and founding member of the International Forum of Visual Practitioners Institute has been a member of IFVP and a board member since the 2015.
 He is also the president of IFVP itself.
 He is also a long-time GLEN member.

 Dr. Bakelaar holds a PhD in Rhetoric and Communication from Temple University and has been an adjunct professor at Montclair State University since 1992.

 He serves on many nonprofit boards and is founder of The IFVP Institute.
 His base full time work is as a parish clergy within the Reformed Church in America for the past 37 years.

-David Sibbet is co-director the GLEN and founder and CEO of The Grove Consultants International, well-known for its pioneering work in visualization tools.
+David Sibbet is co-director the GLEN and founder of The Grove Consultants International, well-known for its pioneering work in visualization tools.
 He has been the author of many books on the subject and many of the Grove's how-to guides.
 He is trained in magazine journalism.

 David and Phil has been enjoying a writing collaboration through The GLEN bloggers, and felt that a collaboration around their love of visualizing could support the Wildfire and Community Resilience Project.